SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I turn off the blinking cursor in the terminal at `Settings > Accessibility > Typing > Cursor Blinking`.

+* At the terminal `Hamburger Menu > Preferences > Unnamed > Text tab`, I perform the following actions:

+    * Change the terminal size to 92 columns and 24 rows,

+    * Never allow blinking text within the terminal,

+    * Disable the cursor blinking within the terminal, and

+    * Activate the custom font and change the size to 18pt.

+> NOTE: These settings are used so that screenshots and screencasts are clearly captured.
+Also, my eyesight is that of someone in their mid-50s.
+Oh, wait...

 * I update my system: